pygame/pygame/doc/capi/sdlcdrom.rst

 .. cfunction:: SDL_CDtrack* PyCDTrack_AsCDTrack (PyObject *obj)

   Macro for accessing the *track* member of the :ctype:`PyCDTrack`.
-This does not perform any type checks.
+This does not perform any type or argument checks.